daniel-rdt/twitter_bitcoin_sentiment_ml/README.md

 ## Training Pipeline: bitcoin-sentiment-training-pipeline.py
 A classification algorithm XGBoost was applied.
 One day of tweet input data is aggregated into one input into the model yielding one prediction.
 To calculate the labels, Bitcoin market prices are used and opening and closing prices are compared to create either bullish, bearish or neutral label for Bitcoin behavior of the respective day.
-A number of times the model was ajusted, executed and the best hyperparameters were found.
+A number of times the model was adjusted, executed and the best hyperparameters were found.
 Fine-tuned model parameters: learning_rate: 0.01, max_depth: 3, min_child_weight: 1, n_estimators: 200.

 ## Batch Inference Pipeline: bitcoin-sentiment-batch-inference-pipeline.py
 - Can be run either locally or with MODAL on a daily schedule;